Washington DACA recipients celebrate Supreme Court ruling

 Urania Mendoza Martinez, who because of DACA went from working in the fields of Eastern Washington to becoming a certified nursing assistant and manager for an adult family home, said her 14-year-old daughter was especially excited upon hearing the news.
 The girl had been worried about her mom being sent back to Mexico.

-Nuňez, 25, is policy aide to King County Councilmember Girmay Zahilay, and before that worked for a variety of unions, including the Teamsters.
+Nuñez, 25, is policy aide to King County Councilmember Girmay Zahilay, and before that worked for a variety of unions, including the Teamsters.
 She said she came to the U.S. from Venezuela when she was 7, driven out with her family by the turbulent administration of former President Hugo Chávez.

 Pérez, also 25, is manager for a education nonprofit that works to ensure equity for students in South King county.